EthanRosenthal/website-source/content/blog/time-series-for-scikit-learn-people-part3/index.md

 {{% jupyter_cell_end %}}{{% jupyter_cell_start markdown %}}

-Strangely, the model is worse for times close in the future but with roughly half the error for times further in the future.
-Maybe we should create an ensemble model :)
+Strangely, the model is worse for times close in the future but roughly on par with XGBoost for 2-hour predictions.
+This is yet another example of the power and ease of XGBoost.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I continue to be astounded by how 1) fast and 2) robust to overfitting XGBoost is.
+My favorite machine learning library by a long shot.</p>&mdash; Sean J. Taylor (@seanjtaylor) <a href="https://twitter.com/seanjtaylor/status/837081497857310720?ref_src=twsrc%5Etfw">March 1, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Takeaways

 In this post, I showed how to use the [skits](https://github.com/ethanrosenthal/skits) library to train a supervised learning model to directly predict a time series _horizon_.
 We then easily ramped up the complexity of our models by simply slotting more complex models into our scikit-learn pipeline.
-Using a convolutional neural network, we were able to forecast the number of bikes at the bike share station by my apartment to within ~3 bikes 2 hours in advance.
+At best, we were able to forecast the number of bikes at the bike share station by my apartment to within 4.5 bikes 2 hours in advance.

 I should note that this post was not a fully scientific study.
 To do that, I should have created training, validation, and test data sets.
-As well, I should have run a proper hyperparameter search (especially for the deep learning model).
+As well, I should have run a proper hyperparameter search (especially for the deep learning model!).
 Nevertheless, I'm still confident that we can do a decent job at horizon prediction.

 How can we do a better job?
 There are a number of ways, which I would like to explore in further blog posts.
 Instead of thinking of our bike availibility data as a continuous time series to predict, we could go with an approach similar to [ordinal regression]({{< ref "/blog/spacecutter-ordinal-regression" >}}).
 Additionally, we can incorporate information from other bike stations to better predict our particular station.
 Stay tuned!